abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

       - .:/app
 ```

+*Also, for convenience we could move command to `bash`-script or `Makefile` (with some logic for choosing fmt action)
+to have single "source of true" for that and avoid duplication it.*

 ### Caveats

 The tool is still developing and has some minor drawbacks which seem not so critical to me.